Geocodio/docs/source/enterprise/index.html.md

 If you have several addresses that you need to geocode, batch geocoding is a much faster option since it removes the overhead of having to perform multiple `HTTP` requests.

-Batch geocoding requests are performed by making a `POST` request to the *geocode* endpoint, suppliying a `JSON` array or `JSON` object in the body with any key of your choosing.
+Batch geocoding requests are performed by making a `POST` request to the *geocode* endpoint, supplying a `JSON` array or `JSON` object in the body with any key of your choosing.

 <aside class="warning">
 You can process up to 10,000 lookups at the time.
 Field appends count as lookups, so geocoding 5,000 addresses with the `census` field append would be a total of 10,000 lookups.
 Geocoding 10,000 lookups takes about 600 seconds, so please make sure to adjust your timeout value accordingly.